The Method (2023 film)

 The Method (spanish: El método) is a 2023 Dominican comedy-drama thriller film co-produced and directed by David Maler from a screenplay he co-wrote with Andrés Curbelo.
 It is based on the play El mètode Grönholm by Jordi Galceran as well as the 2005 film by Marcelo Piñeyro.
 The ensemble cast is made up of Nashla Bogaert, Héctor Aníbal, Georgina Duluc, Pepe Sierra, Yasser Michelén, Roger Wasserman and Dahiana Castro in her film acting debut.

 Synopsis

-A group of professionals attend a job interview for a highly lucrative position at one of the world's largest multinationals.
-Upon arrival, they are surprised to discover there is no interviewer; instead, they will be subjected to a very specific dynamic, what begins as a civilized and professional process ends up bringing out the darkest and wildest side in each of them.
+A group of professionals competes for a lucrative position at a multinational company, but a strange selection process without an interviewer pushes them to their limits, revealing their darkest and most savage instincts.

 Cast

 The actors participating in this film are: